nayanatara07/Autonomous_drone/README.md

 This module implements an autonomous drone capable of executing various tasks.
 It connects to the drone using the DroneKit library, arms and takes off, scans disaster areas, detects humans using computer vision algorithms, and delivers food packets to identified locations.

+### 4. weather.py

+This script collects current weather conditions for various cities in India and calculates the probability of having a disaster based on the weather data.
+It provides valuable information for disaster management operations.

 ## Usage

 To use this project: